praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 Used for first-party cookie implementations to dictate where the first-party cookie is stored.
 If you use the Experience Cloud ID Service, Adobe advises against populating this field.

-Tracking Server can be set in Analytics custom code using the variable s.trackingServer.
+[!UICONTROL Tracking Server] can be set in Analytics custom code using the variable s.trackingServer.

 See [trackingServer](https://marketing.adobe.com/resources/help/en_US/sc/implement/trackingServer.html) in the Adobe Analytics Implementation guide.

 ### SSL Tracking Server

 Used for SSL first-party cookie implementations to dictate where the first-party cookie is stored.
 If you use the Experience Cloud ID Service, Adobe advises against populating this field.
-If not defined, SSL data uses Tracking Server.
+If not defined, SSL data uses [!UICONTROL Tracking Server].

 SSL Tracking Server can be set in Analytics custom code using the variable s.trackingServerSecure.